 Scoria from Etna, Italy.
-Width of sample is 5 cm.
+Width of sample 5 cm.

 Small scoriaceous lapilli from Cumbre Vieja, La Palma, Canary Islands.
-The samples from Tenerife and Etna (above) look like classic scoria but these small lapilli here are actually more typical.
-They are not very vesicular and vesicules are not large but this is how scoriaceous lapilli usually look like.
-The two samples above are not rare or unusual but still they are specifically chosen in the field out of many candidates to demonstrate the very vesicular nature of “true scoria”.
-Width of view is 6 cm.
+The samples from Tenerife and Etna (above) look like classic scoria, but these small lapilli here are actually more typical.
+They are not very vesicular and vesicules are not large, but this is how scoriaceous lapilli usually look like.
+The two samples above are not rare or unusual, but still they are specifically chosen in the field out of many candidates to demonstrate the very vesicular nature of “true scoria”.
+Width of view 6 cm.

-Pumice is in many ways similar rock but it is generally lighter in both weight and color.
+Pumice is in many ways similar rock, but it is generally lighter in both weight and color.
 Santorini, Greece.
-Width of view is 4 cm.
+Width of view 4 cm.

 Eroded scoria cone in La Palma.
 Such cones are common smaller volcanoes on the flanks of larger ones.

 Field of scoriaceous lapilli in La Palma.